SOUR FACTS ABOUT SUGAR!

 What About Alcohol?

 Don’t forget alcohol will increase your daily sugar intake.
 Dry white or red wine or spirits with soda water as a mixer are the lowest sugar options.
-Beer is not that high in sugar but is very high in carbohydrates.

 Tips for Reducing Sugar

 - Try cutting out sugar containing foods for one month to break the addictive cycle.
 Then re introduce on an occasional basis.

 - When following recipes halve the amount of sugar suggested.
 This works for most recipes except jam, ice cream and meringue.

 - Choose dark chocolate as your sweet treat which contains less sugar, no dairy or gluten and more antioxidants.

 - Alternate alcoholic drinks with sparkling or still water especially in hot weather to avoid drinking more alcohol because of thirst.

 - Mixers can be very high in sugar – use soda water

 - Avoid liqueurs which are extremely high in sugar (cocktails are often a sugar rich mix of liqueurs and high sugar mixers)